mnordhaus/markusnordhaus.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Solution Architect e-Spirit Inc.
+role: Solution Architect and Pilot

 # Organizations/Affiliations to show in About widget
 organizations: